 - Ability to assess crisis situations and intervene appropriately.

 - Familiarity with the DSM V and diagnostic techniques.

 - Effective written and verbal communication skills.

-- Ability to work flexible and on-call hours which may be required.
+- Ability to work flexible hours, some evenings, and weekends.

 SUPERVISORY RESPONSIBILITIES: Assist with program supervision of students/volunteers as determined appropriate.